PROGRAMS & SERVICES

 Model United Nations (MUN)

-KAC MUN, established in 2006, is the only year-round after-school program in the City of Los Angeles and Los Angeles County focused on leadership and personal development for Korean American and Asian American youth.
+KAC MUN, established in 2006, is the only year-round after-school program in the city of Los Angeles and Los Angeles County focused on leadership and personal development for Korean American and Asian American youth.

 KAC MUN is an award-winnning delegation, nationally recognized as Outstanding Delegation at Pomona College (2025) and USC (2026).